-The Lake Colac Foreshore Master Plan provides a framework to guide planning and development of the area of the foreshore that extends east-west between Rifle Butt Rd. and Clark St; and north-south from the foreshore along the Barongarook Ck. corridor to Murray St. It also includes Meredith Park on the northern shores of the lake.
+The Lake Colac Foreshore Master Plan provides a framework to guide planning and development over a ten year period (2016-2026) for the area of the foreshore that extends east-west between Rifle Butt Rd. and Clark St; and north-south from the foreshore along the Barongarook Ck. corridor to Murray St. It also includes Meredith Park on the northern shores of the lake.